licky-licky/toji-no-miko-translations/docs/md/docs/Escape_From_the_Locker_Room.md

 **Sayaka:** It's open...\!
 Mai, Kanami, Hiyori\!
 **Mai:** Sayaka-chan\!
 Ahh\~...
 I'm so glad to see you.
 **Kofuki:** So hot...
 What is this, a sauna?
 Everybody still alive\~?
-**Kofuki:** ...Wait, what're you all looking like that for\!?
+**Kofuki:** ...Wait, what're you all looking like that for\!\?
 Well, I guess if it's this hot, what else can you do.
 **Kofuki:** We brought you stuff to drink.
 You'd better be grateful\!
 **Mirja:** We're in your debt...
 Shichinosato Kofuki, Itomi Sayaka.
 **Akira:** [gulp gulp gulp]...
 Ahh.
 Who'd have thought some ice cold water'd be this tasty.
 Seriously...
 You saved our asses.